-Network printing from Macintosh[®]
+Network printing from Macintosh®

-This chapter explains how to print from Macintosh[®] on a Network using the Simple Network Configuration capabilities on Mac OS[®] X 10.2.4 or greater.
-For more information on how to configure the default QuickDraw[®] driver on a Network on Mac OS[®] 9.1 to 9.2, see the Quick Setup Guide included with the printer.
+This chapter explains how to configure the PostScript driver on a Network.
+For more information on how to configure the default Quick Draw driver on a Network, see the Quick Setup Guide included with the machine.